lroquec/devops-simple-k8s/README.md

 3. Add monitoring and logging
 4. Explore Kubernetes Ingress
 5. Learn about ConfigMap and Secret updates
+6. Explore CI/CD integration with GitHub Actions
+7. Understand GitOps principles with ArgoCD

+# Continuous Integration and Deployment

+This project demonstrates a complete CI/CD pipeline using GitHub Actions and ArgoCD.

+## GitHub Actions Integration

+The container images used in this project (`usermgm-admin` and `usermgm-user`) are automatically built and updated through a GitHub Actions workflow in the application code repository: [devops-simple](https://github.com/lroquec/devops-simple)

+The workflow:
+1. Builds new container images when changes are pushed
+2. Updates the image tags in this Kubernetes manifests repository
+3. Ensures our deployment always uses the latest version of the application

+## ArgoCD Deployment

+The project is deployed and managed using ArgoCD, demonstrating GitOps principles:

+- ArgoCD monitors this repository for changes
+- When manifests are updated (either manually or via GitHub Actions):
+  - ArgoCD automatically detects the changes
+  - Applies the new configurations to the cluster
+  - Ensures the desired state matches the actual state

+This setup demonstrates:
+- GitOps workflow in practice
+- Automated deployment pipeline
+- Infrastructure as Code principles
+- Continuous deployment capabilities

-Remember: This is a learning project focused on demonstrating Kubernetes concepts.
+Remember: This is a learning project focused on demonstrating Kubernetes concepts, CI/CD practices, and GitOps principles.
 Additional security and reliability features would be needed for production use.